 University policy specifies that students are responsible for all official correspondences sent to their University of Iowa e-mail address (@uiowa.edu).
-ONLY use your official email address (namesurname@uiowa.edu, NOT your routing email address.
+ONLY use your official email address (name-surname@uiowa.edu, NOT your routing email address.
 Faculty and students should use this account for ALL correspondences (https://opsmanual.uiowa.edu).
 This is the email address the PD/CCE will utilize for sending out program reminders and updates.
 Please refrain from using non-UI email accounts such as Hotmail, Gmail, Yahoo, etc. Emails sent via personal email accounts will not be responded to by faculty or program administration.
 Not checking your Iowa email is not an excuse for missing deadlines, assignments, etc.

 Users should also be aware that their use of university information technology resources are not completely private as the information contained will be subject to the University's obligation to respond to subpoenas or other court orders, reasonable discovery requests, and public requests for documents pursuant to Iowa Code, Chapter 22, the Public (Open) Records Law.
-All University records are subject to public record requests, unless an expressed exception in the law recognizes the confidentiality of the material, such as the exceptions provided for student, medical, or library records. (https://opsmanual.uiowa.edu/community-policies/acceptable-use-information-technology-resources).
+All University records are subject to public record requests, unless an expressed exception in the law recognizes the confidentiality of the material, such as the exceptions provided for student, medical, or library records.